crowdpainter/devart-template/project_summary.md

 ![installation](project_images/FrontView.jpg?raw=true "installation")

 Conceptual View of Installation

+In the gallery space provided, we propose to install

-1: Large Monitor with Live Feed of a Painting Robot
+1: Large Monitor with Live Feed of our Painting Robot
 2: 3 Touchscreen Kiosks for Visitors to Take Control of the Painting Robot
 3: Printers for Visitors to Make Prints of the Work in Progress
 4: Open Wireless Connection for Visitors to Control Robot from their own Touchscreen Devices

+A description of how robot interface currently works is in video below.

 http://youtu.be/GmGgXOxoEDs